Studying the Biology of IDH-mutant Gliomas Via Longitudinal Observation of 2-hydroxyglutarate (2-HG) Using MR Spectroscopy

 • - Despite having a better prognosis compared to their IDH WT counterparts, IDH-mutant LGGs undergo a slow but unremitting higher-grade transformation (HT) and eventually become high grade gliomas (HGGs).

-A subset of patients with transformed HGGs develop a hypermutator phenotype (HMP), possibly related to previous treatment with alkylating agents and radiotherapy.
+A subset of patients with transformed HGGs develop a hypermutator phenotype (HMP), possibly related to previous treatment with alkylating agents.
 The timeline for the development of HT and HMP is unpredictable and there is no known way to prevent them from happening, largely due to a lack of understanding their biological mechanisms and lack of a non-invasive approach for potential early detection.

-• - IDH 1 or 2 mutation confirmed by DNA sequencing.
+• - Participant has glioma harboring IDH1 or IDH2 mutation confirmed by DNA sequencing.

-We will recruit at least 250 eligible patients in the next 5 years.
+We will recruit up to 270 eligible participants in the next 5 years.

-• - The relationship between the occurrence of HT and the changes in 2-HG level using the proportional hazard model.
+• - The relationship between the occurrence of HT and the changes in 2-HG level and the ratio of lactate/pyruvate will be evaluated using the proportional hazard model with the latter as the time-dependent covariates.

 Arms & Interventions